john-kloss/scroll/README.md

 Requirements:

--xbindkeys (sudo apt-get install xbindkeys)
+1. xbindkeys (sudo apt-get install xbindkeys)
--xdotools (sudo apt-get install xdotools)
+2. xdotools (sudo apt-get install xdotools)
--copy .xbindkeysrc to ~/.xbindkeysrc
+3. copy .xbindkeysrc to ~/.xbindkeysrc
--guake (different terminal can be used but requires changes in .xbindkeysrc)
+4. guake (different terminal can be used but requires changes in .xbindkeysrc)